 Use Appropriate Blasting Techniques

 Each type of blasting material works best for a specific job.
 So, if sand is most appropriate for blasting, don't have workers use metal shot or coal slag.
-Not only can different materials potentially damage the object's surface, but they could also lead to more dangerous work conditions that weren’t originally planned for.
+Not only can different materials potentially damage the object's surface, but they could also lead to more dangerous work conditions that weren’t originally planned for or needed.
+Consider using less toxic abrasive blasting materials, such as organic materials.
 Another point to consider is if wet blasting will work because it doesn't create dust clouds that can be inhaled.

 Dry blasting creates dust clouds that can travel around the job site.
 So, even though workers may not be directly in the "blast zone," they can still end up breathing in harmful dust.
 When blasting, be sure to keep all other workers a safe distance away from the area.
 Employees should also avoid eating, drinking, or smoking anywhere near an abrasive blasting site.